Alan Shearer: International career

 The new England manager Glenn Hoddle appointed Shearer captain for the 1998 FIFA World Cup qualifier against Moldova on 1 September 1996, and the player held onto the captaincy after scoring once in that match and twice in the following game against Poland.
 He scored a total of five goals in England's successful qualification campaign for the World Cup, adding strikes against Georgia and away to Poland to his tally.
 Shearer was sidelined for much of the 1997–98 season, but recovered to play in the World Cup finals.
-With Michael Owen replacing Teddy Sheringham as Shearer's strike partner, Shearer's return saw him score England's first goal of the tournament, in a 2–0 win over Tunisia, his only goal in the three group matches.
+He scored England's first goal of the tournament, in a 2–0 win over Tunisia, his only goal in the three group matches.
 England faced long-time rivals Argentina in the second round.
 Shearer scored a first-half equaliser from the penalty-spot before David Beckham was sent off early in the second half.
 In the final minutes of the game Sol Campbell headed in what could have been the winning goal only for the referee to disallow it due to Shearer having elbowed goalkeeper Carlos Roa.
 The scores tied 2–2, the game went to penalties.
 Shearer scored again, but England were eliminated after David Batty's shot was saved by the Argentina goalkeeper.
 This defeat ended England's participation in what was to be Shearer's only World Cup tournament.

 In September 1999, Shearer scored his only England hat-trick in a UEFA Euro 2000 qualifier against Luxembourg.
-This helped England reach a play-off against Scotland; England won the game over two legs and in doing so qualified for the European Championships.
+This helped England reach a play-off against Scotland; England won the game over two legs and in doing so qualified for the European Championship.
 By now, Shearer was approaching his 30th birthday, and he announced that he intended to retire from international football after the Euro 2000 tournament.

-Shearer did not score in England's opening 3–2 defeat against Portugal, but did so as England defeated Germany 1–0 in Charleroi, ensuring that England beat their European neighbours for the first time since the 1966 World Cup Final.
+Shearer did not score in England's opening 3–2 defeat against Portugal, but did so as England defeated Germany 1–0 in Charleroi, ensuring that England beat Germany for the first time in a competitive match since the 1966 World Cup final.
 To remain in the tournament, England only required a draw against Romania in the final group match, and Shearer scored a penalty as England went in at half-time 2–1 up, but Romania ultimately won 3–2.
 England's tournament was over, and so was Shearer's international career.
-From his 63 caps, he captained the team 34 times and scored thirty goals; he is ranked joint-sixth in the England all-time goalscorers list with Nat Lofthouse and Tom Finney.
+From his 63 caps, he captained the team 34 times and scored 30 goals; he is ranked 7th in the England all-time goalscorers list, level with Nat Lofthouse and Tom Finney.
 Shearer remained in international retirement despite speculation of a return during the 2002 World Cup and 2004 European Championship campaigns, and further declined an offer to be assistant manager to Steve McClaren after the 2006 World Cup – a position ultimately filled by Terry Venables.